2000 Warsaw Cup by Heros

-The 2000 Warsaw Cup by Heros was a Tier IV event on the 2000 WTA Tour that ran from May 8–14, 2000.
-It was held on outdoor clay courts in Warsaw, Poland, and was the sixth year that the event was staged.
-Henrieta Nagyová of Slovakia reached her third Warsaw Cup by Heros final and won the second Warsaw Cup by Heros title.
-The doubles tournament won Tathiana Garbin od Italy and Janette Husárová from Slovakia.
+The 2000 Warsaw Cup by Heros was a Tier IV event on the 2000 WTA Tour that ran from 8 May until 14 May 2000.
+It was held on outdoor clay courts in Warsaw, Poland, and was the sixth edition of the tournament.
+Unseeded Henrieta Nagyová of Slovakia reached her third Warsaw Cup by Heros final and won the second singles title.
+The doubles tournament was won by Tathiana Garbin of Italy and Janette Husárová from Slovakia.